project-chip/connectedhomeip/examples/all-clusters-app/nxp/rt/rt1060/README.md

 -   Start building the application.

-### Building with Matter over Wifi configuratiom on RT1060 + transceiver
+### Building with Matter over Wifi configuration on RT1060 + transceiver

--   Build the Wi-fi configuration for **MIMXRT1060-EVKB board + IW416
+-   Build the Wi-fi configuration for **MIMXRT1060-EVK-B board + IW416
     transceiver** (with BLE for commissioning).

 ```